A path to reversing hypothyroidism

 2. Take action, like Thyroid Detox

-All of the plans I talked about above have been incorporated to my step-by-step Thyroid Detox program which is now available as a LIVE guided program, starting October 5th.
+All of the plans I talked about above have been incorporated to my step-by-step Thyroid Detox program which is now available as a DIY program and twice a year we run it as a Live program.
 This year, based on my own journey, we added a very complete and comprehensive program that addresses extensively the process of repairing your gut, cleansing your liver and getting you in a better emotional path.

 You can check it out here.